SOunit/angular-js-tutorial-for-beginners-full-course/point.md

   - `$apply` handle exception and call `$digest` for Angular
   - `setTimeout` is outside of Angular Context, but `$timeout` is inside AngularJS, better
 - `this` bind in controller works only with `controller as syntax` pattern

+# module

+- separate concern
+- `jQuery` is one module, independent

+- module
+  - controller
+  - directives
+  - etc.

+# event

+- design pattern, publish-subscriber pattern
+- `$rootScope` is scope of root
+- `$scope.emit` - to top
+- `$scope.broadcast` - to down
+- `$rootScope.broadcast` - from top to bottom
+- event from anywhere to anywhere